uzabase/concurrently/README.md

 ### Connecting channels

-You should call `get-results` at last for safe-processing of channels, but before calling it, you can connect the job to other transducers.
+You should call `get-results!!` at last for safe-processing of channels, but before calling it, you can connect the job to other transducers.
 Although you can do it with `pipe` of core.async, but there is a safe utility function for doing it.